PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/bitsandhexa.md

-# Bits & Hexa v0.11
+# Bitwise+ v0.17
 ## Bitwise Operations for Decimals, Binary, and Hexadecimal
-### By BurningHot687/Raichu-Model
+### By BurningHot687/Raichu-Model/-Rig

 If you are unfamiliar with bitwise operations, then hopefully this documentation can help you.
 If you still need further reading, you may go to this [Wikipedia Article](https://en.wikipedia.org/wiki/Bitwise_operation).

-###### Keep in mind that version 0.11 currently only supports binary, decimal, and hexadecimal.
-Do not attempt other bases like base 64 or octals because they're not here yet.
+###### Keep in mind that version 0.17 currently only supports binary, decimal, and hexadecimal.
+All outputs, unless specified otherwise, are going to be in decimal.
+All inputs, unless specified otherwise, are assumed decimal unless there is a hexadecimal character within it.

+---

 ```scratch
 <is [1011] [decimal v]?:: #15448f>